Monknow/monknow.dev/src/pages/blog/en/2021-09-14_the-best-way-to-create-dynamic-routes-with-gatsby-and-firebase.md

   export default UserPage;

   ```

   Note: you would preferably initialize your app inside a context, and then add it to your [wrapRootElement](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-browser/#wrapRootElement) function to execute it on all pages.

-  Then import firestore from firebase and create a reference to your users collection:
+  Then import Firestore from firebase and create a reference to your users collection:

   ```jsx